graceidiare/Power_BI_Virtual_Case_Experience__Task_3/README.md

 The above tasks were requested by the HR team.
 They’re looking for insights to improve gender balance in the executive level as they are highly into diversity and inclusion.

-The database contained 5 tables, namely; backing 1, backing 2, backing 3, backing 4 and Pharm group AG.
+I was given a database which contained 5 table.
+Which were; backing 1, backing 2, backing 3, backing 4 and Pharm group AG.

 ## Data Cleaning;